V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

     - Phoenix logo with reclycle triangle around it

-PCs in todays era are made to be used, then trashed once the newer models are released.
-Parts are becoming harder to upgrade and whole systems are needed to be replaced instead of a few select components.
+PCs in today's era are made to be used, then trashed once the newer models are released.
+Parts are becoming harder to upgrade and entire systems need to be replaced instead of a few select components.
 Once you own a ViCase, every component can be upgraded individually with standard desktop components, helping out the planet by throwing away less parts.
 # Reference {#reference}

 # Conclusion

-ViPC isn't meant to have an outstanding lead in price or performance (although it is the cheapest with identical specs) but excels rather in usability such as portability, a modular system, and integrated safety features.
-These aren't normally aspects you think about when buying an AiO, but they make day to day life stress-free.
-ViPC AiO may not have the sleek curves of machines such as the Apple iMac, but when you start ticking down the comparison sheet, you'll see theres more than what meets the eye.
+ViPC isn't meant to have an outstanding lead in either price or performance (although it is the least expensive with identical specs) but excels rather in usability features such as portability, an upgradeable, modular system, and integrated safety features.
+These aren't normally aspects you think about when buying an AiO, but they make day to day life more stress-free.
+ViPC AiO may not have the sleek curves of machines such as the Apple iMac, but when you start ticking down the comparison sheet, you'll see that there is more than what meets the eye.